Chesapeake Bay Cruise With American

 Onboard Activities & Entertainment

 American Glory has two lounges for activities and entertainment.
-The windowed Chesapeake Lounge on forward on Deck 2 is the ship’s hub, where lectures, entertainment, parties, and happy hours are held.
+The windowed Chesapeake Lounge forward on Deck 2 is the ship’s hub, where lectures, activities (like chair yoga!), entertainment, parties, and happy hours are held.
 It has a bar, dance floor and lots of comfortable seating.

 The other smaller space is the Sky Lounge at the top of the ship, where comfortable seating allows cruisers to bask in the natural light from large windows, while chilling out, playing cards, reading, or chatting with new friends.
 You’ll find the popular, all-day snack and drinks station up here.
-The Sky Lounge was the venue for day-time activities like a “how to crack open crab claws” (complete with bibs and lots of paper towels!), a whiskey tasting and costume-jewelry making.
+The Sky Lounge was the venue for day-time activities like a “how to crack open crab claws” class (complete with mallets and lots of paper towels!); whiskey tasting; and costume-jewelry making.

 Chesapeake Bay Cruise With American Cruise Lines